18 Foolproof Headline Writing Tips You Should Know

 Conclusion

-The best techniques for writing headlines help you connect with your audience.
+The best headline writing tips and techniques help you connect with your audience.
 They evoke an emotional or automatic response to the subject matter.

 However, you need a tactical approach.